chenggangpro/reactive-mybatis-support/README.md

 * In the original project [linux-china/mybatis-r2dbc](https://github.com/linux-china/mybatis-r2dbc) ,
-the `ReactiveSqlSession` get the `Connection` use the `ConnecionFactory` directly.This cause an issue when you used in spring environment and multiple database operation in one transaction.In reactive environment,is you want handle with resource
+the `ReactiveSqlSession` get the `Connection` use the `ConnecionFactory` directly.This cause an issue when you used in spring environment and multiple database operation in one transaction.In reactive environment,if you want handle with resource
 ,you should use `Mono.usingWhen() or Flux.usingWhen()` and not `doFinally()`.
-* To resolve above issue,  Refer the `spring-data-r2dbc` project .
+* To resolve above issue, refer to the `spring-data-r2dbc` project .
 Found the [DefaultDatabaseClient](https://github.com/spring-projects/spring-data-r2dbc/blob/main/src/main/java/org/springframework/data/r2dbc/core/DefaultDatabaseClient.java)
  resolve this issue perfectly